dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 ---
 # required metadata

-title: Get ready to configure MAM policies | Microsoft Intune
+title: Prerequisites for MAM policies | Microsoft Intune
 description: This topic describes the pre-requisites and setting up users before you can create mobile app management policies.
 keywords:
 author: karthikaraman